DataDog/documentation/content/en/metrics/custom_metrics/late_metrics.md

 Late metrics can be submitted to Datadog via our API or the Agent.

-**If you intend to submit late metrics via the API**:, you can send metrics points with old timestamps in the payload, while ensuring that the metric name that is ingesting the point has been configured to receive Late Metrics (via the UI).
+**If you plan to submit late metrics through the API**, you can include metric points with old timestamps in the payload, as long as the metric name for the point has been configured to accept Late Metrics via the user interface.

 {{< programming-lang-wrapper langs="python,java,go,ruby,typescript,curl" >}}